Vasilisalook/vasilisalook.github.io/_posts/2022-03-09-my-first-module.md

 ## Assignments

-AI Solution Implementation.
+AI Solution Implementation:

+An example of ML Algorithms for Bank Credit Scoring using WEKA.

-Essay AI and Apps.
+Essay AI and Apps:

+A few recommendations for “OKEY Bank” on effective practical AI implementations.